Towards Real-Time Advancement of Underwater Visual Quality with GAN: Approach

-As illustrated in Fig.~\ref{fig:gan}, the proposed architecture includes the generative and discriminative models, and the discriminator contains the adversarial and underwater branches.
+As illustrated in Fig.~\ref{fig:gan}, the proposed architecture includes a generator $G$ and a discriminative model $D$, and $D$ contains an adversarial branch $D_a$ and a critic branch $D_c$.

-The architecture of the generator described in this paper follows \cite{bib:Le16}, which is composed of residual blocks \cite{bib:Go16}.
-By means of a $9$-residual-block stack, the downsample-upsample model learns the essence of the input scene, and a clear version will then emerge at the original resolution after the deconvolution operations are completed.
+The generator $G$ based on a forward CNN is an encoder-decoder structure \cite{bib:Le16}, which is composed of residual blocks.
+By means of a $9$-residual-block stack, the downsample-upsample model learns the essence of the input scene, and a synthesized version will emerge at the original resolution after the deconvolution operations.

-We designed the discriminator to have a multi-branch framework, and the real-or-fake discrimination of the original is realized through the adversarial branch.
-For underwater application, the underwater branch is carefully designed to learn the underwater attributes.
-That is, in addition to conducting a traditional discrimination, $D$ also predicts the underwater probability.
-More specifically, designed using a stack of Conv-BatchNorm-ReLU (CBR) units \cite{bib:Is16}, the underwater branch discerns whether an image belongs to an underwater scene.
-Inspired by the PatchGANs \cite{bib:Is16}, we design both discriminators based on the idea of a ``patch.''
-Because the discrimination of underwater attributes requires more contextual information, more CBR units are employed in the underwater branch for a larger receptive field.
-Equipped with $6$ CBR units, the size of the underwater index map is $6\times6$, and the size of the receptive field is $286\times286$.
-Correspondingly, the adversarial branch is constructed using $2$ fewer CBR units, and thus the sizes become $30\times30$ and $70\times70$, respectively.
+We design the discriminator $D$ in a multi-branch manner including an adversarial branch and a critic branch.
+Using an image group (i.e., an underwater image concatenates a $G$'s output or an FRS's output) as the input, the multi-branch structure analyzes images from two aspects with forward CNNs, followed by the generations of an adversarial map and an underwater index map.
+The trunk of $D$ is a one-layer convolution, and for the purpose of preserving image content, the real-or-fake discrimination is realized through the adversarial branch.
+On the other hand, the critic branch is carefully designed as a regression to discern whether an image belongs to an underwater scene or not.
+That is, it evaluates the intensity of underwater property in an image, promoting the generator to produce images without underwater noise.
+These two branches are designed using a stack of Conv-BatchNorm-ReLU (CBR) units to concern image features.
+Inspired by the PatchGANs, we design both branches based on the idea of ``patch'', and the number of employed CBR units impacts the patch size (or receptive field).
+The effect of patch in adversarial training have been discussed by pix2pix \cite{bib:Is16}, so we inherit its setting.
+As for the critic branch, learning underwater property needs more contextual information, so larger patch should have acquired better performance.
+However, the size of the underwater index map decreases with increasing patch size.
+Compared to small underwater index map, a large one is more effective for training owing to data augmentation.
+As a trade-off, we construct the adversarial branch with $4$ CBR units, whereas the critic branch is built using $6$ units.
+Finally, the resolution of the output underwater index map is $6\times6$, and the size of the receptive field is $286\times286$.
+In addition, the adversarial branch is constructed using $2$ fewer CBR units, and thus the sizes become $30\times30$ and $70\times70$.